 Logistics and storage costs savings are often quoted in the order of >10%.
-Simple network design can be done on a desktop using the linear programming tools in MS excel.
-More sophisticated, multifaceted modelling is better done with a more comprehensive 3rd party system such as the systems offered by Llamasoft.
+Simple network design can be done on a desktop using the linear programming tools in MS excel or by using more sophisticated modelling software such as discrete event modelling.

 8 Footprint consolidation

 Declining volumes and cost pressures are often the drivers of footprint consolidation.
 It can include closing plants, consolidating production lines, and centralising regional volumes.